 A web-based eCRF and dedicated TMS will be used to collect study data from the screening and randomisation visits as well as for recording subsequent follow-up assessments of participants every six months.
-The follow-up assessments (questionnaires) will be conducted as a telephone interview by the LCC nurse, or by the participant using secure access and entering data directly via the internet using their own computer.
+The follow-up assessments (questionnaires) will be conducted as a telephone interview by the LCC nurse, or by review of medical records where necessary.
 All data in the study will be processed electronically using a set of custom-written applications.
 CCO staff will use a suite of administration applications to manage sites and study participants, including clinical supervision (review of reported SAEs and routinely collected blood results), management of follow-up and compliance, collection of supporting documentation for relevant events and event adjudication (where relevant).
 All data will be stored securely.
 All data accesses will require a unique username and password, and any changes to data will require the user to enter their username and password as an electronic signature.
 Staff will have access restricted to only the functionality and data that are appropriate to their role in the study.
 Possible errors or omissions in the completion of eCRFs by research staff will result either in immediate queries (e.g. if pre-set boundaries are exceeded) or subsequent data queries.
 Errors or omissions in the completion of forms by participants will result, if appropriate, in requests to participants for clarification.
 Procedures for determining if changes to recorded data are appropriate will be developed and implemented prior to unblinding of the study results.
 All changes to the data will result in an audit trail.
 The CCO is also responsible for seeking information regarding pre-specified outcomes, deaths and hospitalisations via linkage to data registries.
-Questionnaire data will be collected by telephone interview or electronically.
-Participants who opt for electronic questionnaires will be provided with login details and will select their own password.
-Reminders will be sent to maximise completion of the questionnaires.